 A depression era glass ladle or spoon, originally used for mayonnaise sets but great for serving any condiment or sauce.
 The crystal clear spoon measures 5" long, with the outer rim of the bowl at 1-7/8" in diameter.
 In excellent condition, with no nicks, chips, or cracks...

-Offering a punched tin panel with a primitive diamond motif, perfect for a finishing touch to an old pie safe, jelly cupboard, hoosier cabinet, or just to add a personal creative touch to your rustic country decor.
+Offering a punched tin kitchen cabinet panel with a primitive diamond motif, perfect for a finishing touch to an old pie safe, jelly cupboard, hoosier cabinet, or for adding a creative touch to your rustic country decor.
 (While researching, I also found this pattern listed as Chisel Diamond.)
-Panel measures 11-3/4" x 10-3/4".
+Panel measures 11-3/4 inch x 10-3/4 inch.
 As found, the panel has a few areas of light/moderate rust.
-Please note we have multiples available...
+Please note we have multiples available.

 A gorgeous crystal art glass cordial liquor decanter with rich red enameled grape vines, all hand-painted and trimmed in gold around the decanter's teardrop belly.
 The short tapered foot, spout rim, bubble stopper, and handle all have a gilt trim, with both ends of the applied handle adorned by a trefoil leaf.